hbz/elag2019-bootcamp/README.md

 `sudo docker exec -it elag2019-bootcamp_elag2019-bootcamp_1 bash`

 Depending on your setup, your container might be called `elag2019bootcamp_elag2019-bootcamp_1` or `elag2019-bootcamp_elag2019-bootcamp_1`.
 Check the output of the `sudo docker-compose up` command (first line, e.g. `Starting elag2019bootcamp_elag2019-bootcamp_1 ...`).

-Here you can run the command-line exercises from part I and II.

 Services running in the container are available on the host (like Elasticsearch running on http://localhost:9200/).